-It’s a good idea to Home insulation stops heat from escaping outside so you won’t have to crank up your thermostat.or other types of insulation in your home before the snow flies.
+It’s a good idea toor other types of insulation in your home before the snow flies.
 Since heat rises, it’s not uncommon for homeowners to lose heat through their attics.
 The upward movement of air is also enough to pull cold air from your basement or crawlspace.

-Since there are building supply company before making a final decision.
-After all, you want to choose the products that will best insulate your home against the winter chill. and basement insulation are always good investments., you may want to consult with a
+Since there are, you may want to give us a call before making a final decision.
+After all, you want to choose the products that will best insulate your home against the winter chill.
+Basement and are always good investments.

 While this may seem weird, it’s not uncommon for cold air to seep through switches and outlets on exterior walls.
 We recommend using a foam gasket to insulate electrical outlets.
 While this is a simple DIY job, you’ll want to make sure you shut off the circuit breaker to avoid electric shock.
 If you still notice a draft around electrical outlets, you may want to consider sealing gaps around the wall plate with.

 You should never be able to see daylight underneath your front door.
 A gap underneath the front door could be a major source of heat loss.
 It’s important to fix drafts in your home so that you can save money on energy bills.
 Otherwise, you will have to run your furnace longer to compensate for the draft underneath your door.
-Installing weatherstripping is a simple DIY job when you pick up the right supplies from a home construction supplier.
+Installing weather stripping is a simple DIY job when you pick up the right supplies.